-Tom McLeish is a physicist at Durham university specialising in soft matter, rheology and biological physics.
+Tom McLeish is Professor of Natural Philosophy in the Department of Physics at the University of York specialising in soft matter, rheology and biological physics.
 He is a theoretician, but has always worked closely with experimentalists, industrial scientists and has run several large interdisciplinary teams.
 Current research focuses on functional protein dynamics.

 He is an awardee of the Weissenberg Medal and Bingham Medal from the European Society of Rheology and Society of Rheology and was elected to the Royal Society in 2011.
 From 2008-2014 he served as Pro-Vice-Chancellor for Research at Durham.
 He is currently Director of the EPSRC Centre for Doctoral Training in Soft Matter and Functional Interfaces.